RobertARandolph/AdmiralBumbleBee.com/DAW-Explain.md

 * CC tools - tools to re-assign, reshape, thin, interpolate or insert midi CC
 * Reverse
 * Stretch phrase

+## MIDI FX

+Tools or plugins that take a stream of MIDI data and modify it.

+Scriptability is a guaranteed 10.
+Otherwise the rating is based on the number of available operations and composability of them.

 ## Chord input